 LIGHT FIXTURES.
 The use of acetate, cellophane, fabric, tissue paper, or other combustible materials over or in the light fixture is forbidden by fire safety regulations.
 Rationale: There are risks of personal injury or fire.
 Acetate may get too hot and melt onto the fixture.
 Even when the acetate does not melt, it holds heat rather than allowing it to diffuse, resulting in a possible short that could cause a personal injury or a fire.

 LOCKOUTS.
 Residents will be charged \$10.00 each time a staff member is required to assist them in gaining entrance to their room/apartment (ex. unlock the door).
 If a loaner key is provided, and is not returned in the specified amount of time, a charge of \$75.00 will be made to cover the cost of re-coring the door.
 Residents may also be billed the \$10.00 fee if they lock their suitemates out of the bathroom, requiring assistance from a staff member to assist them in gaining entrance to the shared facilities.
 A resident's door will be re-keyed at a cost of \$75.00 after the third lockout within an academic year.
+For the Spring semester, only new students will not be charged for lockouts until after the first mandatory floor, hall, or apartment meeting.
+All other students will be charged for lockouts immediately upon return to campus for the Spring semester.
 In addition, residents will be charged a \$10.00 lockout fee for staff assistance in gaining access to buildings that use "card access".
 (See CARD ACCESS SYSTEM, KEYS)

 MICROWAVE OVENS.
 Microwaves are not allowed in resident rooms unless already provided by the University.
 Residents may not bring an additional microwave if the room/apartment has already been provided one by Residence Life.
-There is a \$25.00 fine for each un-approved microwave found in student rooms.
+There is a \$25.00 fine for each illegal microwave found in student rooms.
 A microwave oven has been provided in the public area in each hall.
+Each hall with a microwave oven should have guidelines concerning usage and cleanliness posted near the oven; these should be carefully followed at all times.
 Microwave ovens are not intended for resident's constant use as a substitute for a meal plan, but are available for snacks and special occasions.
 Microwave ovens found to be unsanitary or improperly used by residents are subject to removal by the Department of Residence Life.
 Rationale: Most of the residence halls are not wired to handle the use of microwaves in residence hall rooms and would create power outages as well as possible fire hazards.